Sunday, November 29, 2015

 Abdul Muttalib

 And his son then, because his father had died, his mother took his most important son to her hometown of Yathrib.
-And so the Prophet's PBUH grandfather was raised in the very city he would migrate to.
+And so the Prophet's PBUH grandfather was raised in the very city he would Migrate to.
 And this is of course without a doubt, Allah's qadr — Allah's plan.
 Otherwise, really, Yathrib and Makkah don't have those strong ties.

 And of course, the Prophet's PBUH grandfather, what is his name?
 Abdul Muttalib.
 But that's not his name.
 His name is Shaybat al-Hamd (شيبة الحمد).
 Shaybat al-Hamd.
 Shayba is whitish hair that old people have.
 (I'm getting it right now, masha'Allah, tabarak'Allah, okay?
 I'm beginning my shayba right now.)
 Shayba is the whitish hair.
 (Some of you, masha'Allah, tabarak'Allah, right?
 I'm not at that level yet.
 Others of you are hiding it, masha'Allah, tabarak'Allah as well... hhhh... okay.
 And others of you don't have to worry about anything okay.
 Hahahaha, masha'Allah, you're the smartest one, masha'Allah.)